loshmii/gmm/README.md

 # JAX Gaussian Mixture Model

 Fast JAX implementation of the Expectation-Maximisation algorithm for Gaussian Mixture Models (GMMs).
 This library leverages JAX JIT compilation, 64-bit precision and Cholesky-based covariance calculations for numerical-stability.

+The algorithm derivation is located in the [Derivation PDF](./derivationGMM.pdf)

 ## Installation